1.0 Policy Purpose

 3.1 Employee Files and Records

 Files or records specific to individual employees will be accessed only when needed for legitimate reasons related to an employee's job, performance, consideration for a transfer, promotion or job change, bonus, recognition or commemoration, or as needed to respond to a legal inquiry.
-All current employees have the right to view their Employment File at any time through Workday.
+All current employees have the right to view their Employee File at any time through Workday.

 3.2 Employment Verifications